TApplencourt/IRPy/README.md

 - The nodes are the intermediate variables;
 - The edges represent the relation needs/needed by.

 In python, this way of thinking is encouraged by the usage of, special object, `property`.
 Indeed each `property` are one nodes of the production tree.
-When you neste then, you define implicitly the edges.
+When you nest them, you define implicitly the edges of this tree.

-### Ilustration
+### Illustration

-This code sniplet:
+This code snippet:
 ```python
 class WeightFactory(object):
     '''Compute the weight of a rectangle'''